 The ASEAN community is currently the 3rd largest market with a population of almost 650 million (larger than the European Union or North America) and the 5th largest economy in the world.
 The accelerator programme aims to bring down the borders in the ASEAN startup ecosystem and work together to capitalise on ASEAN’s growth story.
 By joining forces, we also aim to create a large cluster of startups for investors seeking access to regional deal flow.

-The programme is approximately four months long.
+The programme is approximately four (4) months.